neurallayer/binance-java-api/README.md

 binance-java-api is a lightweight Java library for interacting with the [Binance API](https://developers.binance.com/docs/api/scopes), providing complete API coverage, and supporting synchronous and asynchronous requests, as well as event streaming using WebSockets.

+This is just a fork of the original repo with only few changes:

+1. Quicker release of patches to Maven repo
+2. Upgraded 3rd party libraries
+3. Fixed warnings in Maven build
+4. Use group-id `org.roboquant` (stay compliant with Maven Central regarding owning the domain name linked to the group-id)

+So package- and class-names are not changed and this should be a drop-in replacement.
+This library is also used by `roboquant`, a fast, flexible, free and user-friendly algo-trading platform written in Kotlin.
+Check it out at [roboquant.org](https://roboquant.org/)

 ## Features
 * Support for synchronous and asynchronous REST requests to all [General](https://www.binance.com/restapipub.html#user-content-general-endpoints), [Market Data](https://www.binance.com/restapipub.html#user-content-market-data-endpoints), [Account](https://www.binance.com/restapipub.html#user-content-account-endpoints) endpoints, and [User](https://www.binance.com/restapipub.html#user-content-user-data-stream-endpoints) stream endpoints.
 * Support for User Data, Trade, Kline, and Depth event streaming using [Binance WebSocket API](https://www.binance.com/restapipub.html#wss-endpoint).